geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 This resulted in a magnetic flux :math:`{\boldsymbol \Phi_b}` defined by:

 .. include:: ../../equation_bank/magnetic_flux_time.rst
-Faraday's three experiments are following:
+Faraday's three experiments were conducted as follows:

 1. Faraday moved the loop of wire while the electromagnet remained stationary.
 2. the electromagnet was moved while the loop of wire remained stationary.